No One Knows: Music video

-The music video for "No One Knows" was directed by Dean Karr and Michel Gondry; Gondry filmed the first half in June with Karr taking over in July.
-Josh Homme has said Gondry was chosen because he "did all those videos for Björk and we're huge fans of Björk, so we're excited".
+The first half of the single's music video was shot in June, with the filming of the next half taking place the next month.
+Josh Homme has said Michel Gondry's style was chosen because he "did all those videos for Björk and we're huge fans of Björk, so we're excited".

 The video is split into two sections and switches between them throughout.
 The first has band members Homme, Nick Oliveri and Mark Lanegan driving a truck at night, whereupon they hit a deer.
 When they get out to inspect, the deer proceeds to attack them before going on a rampage in their International Scout, with the three band members tied to the hood of the car.
 The deer's rampage only stops when it falls in love with a doe statue decorating a garden, proceeding to make love with it after mounting the heads of the band members on the wall like trophies.
 The second section of the video is of Homme, Oliveri, Troy Van Leeuwen and Dave Grohl performing the song against a black background.

 "No One Knows" received heavy rotation on music video channels culminating in a nomination for the MTV2 Award at 2003 MTV Video Music Awards, where it lost to AFI for "Girl's Not Grey".